-Beyoncé Announces She’s Expecting Twins And The Internet Hilariously Reacts
+Beyonce Announces She’s Expecting Twins And The Internet Hilariously Reacts

-It’s official: Beyoncé is gracing the world with two babies this year, and it was only right fans shared their joy through hilarious reactions online.
+It’s official: Beyonce is gracing the world with two babies this year, and it was only right fans shared their joy through hilarious reactions online.

 Harper’s Bazaar covered the world’s reactions as people started creating memes and tweeted about Bey’s joyful news.

-“Today, Beyoncé graced us all with the greatest news of 2017: she is pregnant with twins.
+“Today, Beyonce graced us all with the greatest news of 2017: she is pregnant with twins.
 As expected, the Internet and Twitter collectively lost it within seconds of Queen Bey sharing the official announcement on Instagram.”

-Of course, this refers to the baby bump photo Beyoncé shared on Instagram Wednesday.
+Of course, this refers to the baby bump photo Beyonce shared on Instagram Wednesday.
 It only took eight hours for her post to receive over 6.5 million likes, and then the reactions started pouring in as well.

 We would like to share our love and happiness.
 We have been blessed two times over.
 We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes. – The Carters